Could Magnesium Fix Your Headaches? Research Points to Relief

 • Magnesium relaxes blood vessels and allows them to dilate, reducing the spasms and constrictions that can cause migraines.

-• Magnesium regulates the action of brain neurotransmitters and inflammatory substances, which may play a role in migraines when unbalanced.
+• Magnesium regulates the action of brain neurotransmitters and inflammatory substances, which, when unbalanced, may contribute to migraines.

 • Magnesium relaxes muscles and prevents the buildup of lactic acid, which, along with muscle tension, can worsen head pain.

-Additionally, the brain becomes extremely vulnerable to excitotoxins during episodes of low blood sugar or hypoglycemia.
-The brain uses more sugar (in the form of glucose) than any other part of the body.
-Low blood sugar occurs when you are malnourished or even when you skip meals.
+Additionally, the brain becomes highly vulnerable to excitotoxins during episodes of low blood sugar or hypoglycemia.
+The brain uses more sugar (glucose) than any other body part.
+Low blood sugar occurs when you are malnourished or skip meals.
 It also occurs in individuals whose adrenal glands are depleted and can’t mount the necessary adrenaline response to raise blood sugar from glycogen stored in the liver.

 Magnesium is responsible for balancing blood sugar.
 With sufficient magnesium and balanced mealtimes, you can protect yourself from headaches caused by low blood sugar.

-Magnesium helps prevent the chain of events that causes cell death due to low blood sugar and exposure to a variety of toxins including excitotoxins such as aspartame and MSG which have also been known to cause headaches.
-Magnesium is one of the most important neuroprotectants.
-It helps defend our cells against potential environmental neurotoxins such as pesticides, herbicides, food additives, solvents, and cleaning products.
+Magnesium helps prevent the chain of events that causes cell death due to low blood sugar and exposure to various toxins, including excitotoxins such as aspartame and MSG, which have also been known to cause headaches.
+Magnesium is one of the most essential neuroprotectants.
+It helps defend our cells against environmental neurotoxins such as pesticides, herbicides, food additives, solvents, and cleaning products.

 Food allergies may be another trigger for headaches.
-You can do your own experiment to identify food allergies that may trigger migraines by following an elimination diet for three weeks and then testing foods individually, such as gluten, dairy, sugar, yeast, corn, citrus, and eggs.
+You can experiment to identify food allergies that may trigger migraines by following an elimination diet for three weeks and then testing foods individually, such as gluten, dairy, sugar, yeast, corn, citrus, and eggs.

 NATURALLY SAVVY NEWSLETTER